truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 {{< include file="/_includes/AdvancedSettingsWarningSCALE.md" type="page" >}}

+**Save Debug** saves a system debug file as a downloaded file on your system.

 ## Console Widget
 The **Console** widget on the **System Setting > Advanced** screen displays current console settings for TrueNAS.